 James Bond: [laughing] No.

-James Bond: [jokingly to Le Chiffre, tied to a wooden chair, inside a metal chamber] I've got a little itch, down there.
+James Bond: [tied to a wooden chair as he is being tortured] I've got a little itch, down there.
 Would you mind?

 Vesper Lynd: You love me?

 James Bond: Enough to travel the world with you until one of us has to take an honest job... which I think is going to have to be you, because I have no idea what an honest job is.

 James Bond: [after tasting the Dry Martini] I think I'll call it a Vesper.